aoaoao369/TransUnet/README.md

 # TransUNet
-The code in this repository is copied from: [TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation](https://arxiv.org/pdf/2102.04306.pdf)
+The code in this repository is based on the official TransUnet. : [TransUNet: Transformers Make Strong Encoders for Medical Image Segmentation](https://arxiv.org/pdf/2102.04306.pdf)

 ### 1. Environment